Raccoon-Sec/.github/profile/readme.md

 This organization is currently in its early stages.
 As a solo developer, I'm working on laying the foundation for a series of cybersecurity-focused projects.
 Here's what to expect:

 - 🛠️ Custom-built security tools
-- 🐧 Lightweight Linux distributions for red and blue team operations
+- 🐧 Lightweight Linux distribution for OSINT
 - 📚 Technical documentation and learning resources
 - 🤝 Open-source contributions (eventually!)